Meet the QCU Team!

 That's when he helped launch Queen City Unity; a group that had a pivotal message that he found as an extreme necessity.

+Jamal prides himself on being a family man and a positive leader for the young people in the community.
 He recognizes there is a cultural divide in Charlotte, and with the help of Queen City Unity collaborating with other organizations, he believes that we can all come together to bridge the gaps of division.
 It is his goal for Charlotte to become the next great American city that embraces its rural beginnings and urban future.

 Tim Nicodemus - Vice-Chairman of the Board